Zach Ertz future: Why Eagles may be forced to cut Pro Bowl TE

 - Oops!Something went wrong.Please try again later.

-Will the Eagles be forced to cut Ertz? originally appeared on NBC Sports Philadelphia
+Will the Eagles be forced to cut Ertz? originally appeared on NBC Sports Washington

 Now that the June 1 deadline has come and gone, the Eagles will most likely trade Zach Ertz.